The silent dilemma that can impact margins, solvency, and strategic decision-making.

 Balance Sheet Management refers to the process by which a financial institution monitors, optimizes, and controls the structure of its balance sheet - assets, liabilities, and capital - with the goal of:

-There’s no one-size-fits-all rule for assigning ownership.
-While regulations define some mandatory roles (especially for Risk and Control functions), internal structures vary widely, even across banks in the same country or sector, as it will depend on the management culture determined by the Assets and Liabilities Committee (ALCO).
+While regulations define some mandatory roles (especially for Risk and Control functions), internal structures vary widely, even across banks in the same country or sector.
+Much of this variation depends on each institution’s management culture, often shaped by the ALCO itself.

 This diversity reflects objective factors (e.g., the type of bank or balance sheet complexity) and more subjective or cultural elements.